mpicciolli/coffeesharing/README.md

 Brainstorming
 -------------

 Note: Give all your ideas.
-This is a sh*t website coded in one weekend.
+This is only a simple website coded quickly.
 Nothing existed and I thought that people needed something since it's not easy to know which place accept suspended coffees otherwise.
 Some of them seems to refuse the movement.
 If you have any question/remarks/advices/ideas, drop me a mail at the address above or use http://coffeesharing.uservoice.com/.

 * Pay online for a suspended coffee (complicated to send back the money)
 * People can vote for coffee places (cheat? :s)